 Aside from the style guide illustration, Errol illustrated Stonedar in a few other contexts for use in T-shirts and possibly other licensed products:

 Stonedar did not appear in the original Filmation He-Man series, but he did make a couple of appearances in She-Ra.
 As in the Slime Pit comic and style guide, the rock people are characterized as pacifists.
-They arrive on Etheria because the star of their home solar system is threatening to explode, and of course immediately get into trouble with the Evil Horde.
+They come to Etheria because the star of their home solar system is on the verge of exploding.
+The comet warriors immediately get into trouble with the Evil Horde.

 Earl Norem illustrated both Stonedar and Rokkon for a poster for the winter 1986 Masters of the Universe Magazine, and, as Matthew Martin points out in the comments, the scene is reminiscent of the illustration that Errol McCarthy did for the style guide (or perhaps, considering the dates, it’s actually vice versa).